Secret Menu Options at Popular Chains You Never Knew

 Chipotle: Fresh Cilantro

-Chipotle offers a wide variety of fresh ingredients and they also have a policy of whipping up anything a customer requests.
+Chipotle offers a wide variety of fresh ingredients, and the chain has a policy of whipping up anything a customer requests.
 This means your meal choices are essentially limitless.
 Prime example: Chipotle uses fresh cilantro in their famous guacamole, so they always have it on hand; you just have to ask for it.
 How should you use it?
 Mix the curly-leaved herb with tomato salsa and black beans for a better-for-you, flavor-filled meal topper that's absent from the traditional Chipotle menu.

 In-N-Out: Flying Dutchman